 Can homes be both eco-friendly and accessible?
 If not, it means people with disability and older people are excluded from the benefits of an eco-home.
 Part M of the UK building regulations require a level threshold and a downstairs toilet.
 The Lifetime Home standard provides for more flexibility for adaptation.
-But what are the eco-home advocates and designers doing for accessibility?
+Accessible eco homes are possible with the help of designers

 A study by Amita Bhakta found the following issues with the eco home movement:

 - Sustainability has overridden accessibility in sustainable communities in the UK.

 - Disability requires greater understanding that it is more than mobility impairment.

 - Space beyond the home should be included in the meaning of home.

 - Top-down policy is not enough – co-design is required.

 - Planners, architects and builders in eco-housing do not consider bodily differences.

 The title of the report available from Academia.edu is Accessibility in Sustainable Communities.
 It includes a discussion about whether sustainable communities should cater for all needs.
 But Bhakta points out that sustainable communities cannot regard themselves as progressive if they are exclusive.
 The report concludes with a model for inclusive sustainable communities.
 See abstract below.

 There is a similar article, Making space for disability in eco-homes and eco-communities.
 The eco-home movement in the UK is underpinned by collaborative and communal housing and living.
 The aim of the movement is to minimise environmental impact and to be socially progressive.